 Using automation in silos does not help scale or standardize it across the enterprise.
 Workload automation only acts as a differentiator if it is data analytics-driven, resulting in intelligent automation.
 Workload automation provides the agility, speed, visibility, and scalability needed to respond to the constantly changing technology landscape.
 It ensures data-driven event automation resulting in continuous operations with zero downtime and allows forecasting based on data collected or probable scenarios.

 Workflow automation allows the routing of service requests and incident reports to the right people, where requirements can be checked off.
-It enables better management of resources, increasing productivity and alignment of IT with business goals.
-It provides a dashboard view of all activities and databases, user requests and IT assets, giving you complete control of your operations.
+It enables better management of resources, increases productivity, and alignment of IT with business goals.
+Leverage a dashboard view of all activities and databases, user requests, and IT assets, for complete control of your operations.

 IT Process Automation:

-IT process automation enables automation of different processes, to improve QoS, increase capacity, and reduce the cost of hiring, by reducing the instances of human intervention.
+IT process automation enables automation of different processes to improve QoS, increase capacity, and reduce the cost of hiring, by reducing the instances of human intervention.
 IT services running on run-book-based operations are ideal candidates for IT process automation.
-IT process automation works best when you have captured data regarding events, activated rule-based dynamic workflows, distributed tasks based on knowledge, followed it up through escalation channels, and executed it remotely providing real-time indicators.
+Such process automations work best when you have captured data regarding events, activated rule-based dynamic workflows, distributed tasks based on knowledge, followed up through escalation channels, and executed remotely, to provide real-time indicators.

 Digitization has profoundly increased the speed at which business models change.
-Unless IT keeps pace with this constantly changing business environment, it can be detrimental to the business.
+So unless IT can keep pace with this constantly changing business environment, it can be detrimental to the business.
 IT can only keep pace if it is agile and automated.

 A recent study reports that North American enterprises lose $700 billion a year, as a result of outages.
-An outage results in productivity, revenues and customer confidence, all taking a deep dive.
-Intelligent automated IT automatically identifies the cause of the blackout and in most cases, also fixes it.
+An outage results in productivity, revenues, and customer confidence, taking a deep dive.
+Intelligent automated IT automatically identifies the cause of the blackout and, in most cases, also fixes it.
 It also dramatically reduces the frequency and duration of an outage.

 Automated processes increase visibility over the IT landscape, manifold.
 They provide an instantaneous view of what’s going wrong and where allowing you to stay up-to-date with compliance requirements.